OlyaMraka/nodejs-final/README.md

 | `EMAIL_USER` / `EMAIL_PASSWORD` | Mailbox used for notifications. | SMTP provider credentials; use an App Password for Gmail. |

 If the Atlas password contains special characters, URL-encode them.
 For example, `@` becomes `%40`.
+LIFETIME veriables are used in cron which deletes old tokens from DB(so better to set n minutes, for correct work)!!!

 Before starting the API, open MongoDB Atlas → **Network Access** and add the public IP address of the machine that runs the API.
 For AWS, allow the application’s configured outbound IP or VPC connection.